cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 # DVPI Syntax Reference and usage guide
-DVPI is the resulset created from the compiler by transforming the a dvpd.
+DVPI is the resultset created from the compiler by transforming the a dvpd.
 It is mainly designed to be read by generators for creating loading code and DDL.

-In this document you find a brief guideline how to use the content of DVPI in your loading processes and a full syntax reference based on the core DVPD syntax.
+In this document you find a brief guideline on how to use DVPI content in your loading processes and a full syntax reference based on the core DVPD syntax.

 # Usage guideline
 DVPI is designed to support the multiple steps of loading a source object into a data vault model.
-The follwong steps are normally needed for the loading:
+The following steps are normally needed for the loading:
 - deploy the target database tables (might be done by the first run of the job or in sync with the deployment of the job artifact)
 - contact the source system and determine the increment
 - fetch the data increment from the source system
-- parse the fetched data into rows and fields (This might involve identfication and translation of deletion events)
+- parse the fetched data into rows and fields (This might involve identification and translation of deletion events)
 - calculate the needed hash values from the fetched data (might be part of every load operation or done in advance by creating a stage table)
 - load the parsed data and hashes into the data vault tables in all necessary combinations (this might involve detection of missing source data and its translation in deletion flagging)